Holly Burns

 Prior to that, I was a writer at Travelocity, where one of my most surreal job duties was acting as the official voice of the Roaming Gnome.
 On the upside, I got to fly all over the world, writing funny tweets in disguise as someone else.
 On the downside, I had to walk through airports carrying a large ceramic gnome.

 I’m especially interested in magnifying stories about women’s health, particularly young women and cancer.
-I wrote about my own experience with breast cancer for The New York Times here, here, and here, and on Medium here.
+I wrote about my own experience with breast cancer for The New York Times here, here, and here; for New York Magazine‘s The Cut here; and on Medium here.
 You can also hear me talking about it on NPR and on the Forever 35 podcast.

-I’m currently at work on my first novel and was selected to attend the Kenyon Review Writers Workshop in summer 2023.
-I’m originally from the U.K. but now live in the San Francisco Bay Area, where I send out my Substack newsletter, At Capacity, more sporadically than I would like.
+I’m originally from the U.K., grew up in Europe, Asia, and the Middle East, and now live in the San Francisco Bay Area, where I send out my Substack newsletter, At Capacity, more sporadically than I would like.